jpavner13/TensentricInterview/README.md

             Has Worked?: NULL
             =======================================================================================

-It will then display the proccess of preforming "work()" on each puck and moving them through the parking spaces.
+It will then display the process of performing "work()" on each puck and moving them through the parking spaces.

             Moving and preforming Work:
             Puck 1 -----> Puck 2 -----> Puck 3 -----> Puck 5 -----> Puck 4 -----> Puck 7 -----> Puck 0 -----> Puck 6 -----> NULL ----->